10 Surprising Facts About Insecure

 “Not only is it important to me to buy from and support the network of Black and, often, independent designers in the industry, but it's also equally important to our characters,” Turini told Teen Vogue.
 “They're 'just like us'—diligent, mindful shoppers who are knowledgeable about the importance of supporting Black-owned businesses.”
 Some of her favorite pieces have been the vintage T-shirts from BLK MKT Vintage and No Sesso.

 9. The character of Andrew was almost Australian (sort of).

 Alexander Hodge, who plays Molly’s new boyfriend Andrew, is Australian.
 Hodge recalls that during his chemistry read with Yvonne Orji, Orji learned he was Australian, which prompted her to stop the audition, and launch into a conversation with Issa about whether Andrew should now be Australian while Prentice Penny, the co-showrunner, ate his lunch and waited for the two of them to finish.
 Ultimately, because the show is a love letter to L.A., it was decided that Andrew had to be American.

-10. Insecure’s fifth season is being written during quarantine.
+10. Insecure’s fifth season was written during quarantine.

-While the COVID-19 pandemic has caused delays to the production and release dates of several movies and TV series, the Insecure team is already working on season 5—from the comfort of their own homes.
-In an interview with Variety, Rae said that the writers got to work on the new season in early May, albeit virtually.
+While the COVID-19 pandemic has caused delays to the production and release dates of several movies and TV series, the Insecure team wrote the show's fifth and final season from the comfort of their own homes.
+In an interview with Variety, Rae said that the writers got to work on the new season in early May 2020, albeit virtually.